nikilarigela/react-native-multi-selection/ReadMe.md

 selected={this.state.selected}
 ```
 **onChange**
-onChange takes an callback function and  calls each selection of item in list list, it gives the selected id.
+onChange takes an callback function and calls each selection of item in list list, it returns Array with selected ids.
 ```
  onChange={selected => this.setState({ selected })}
 ```